 5.3.2.
 Review, Development and Acceptance

-Each major update to the HIA should be endorsed by the Independent Safety Auditor (where the project appoints an Independent Safety Auditor) and the PSC, through endorsement of the Hazard Log and Safety Case Reports for Main Gate, System Acceptance and Introduction to Service.
+Each major update to the HIA should be endorsed by the Independent Safety Auditor (where the project appoints an Independent Safety Auditor) and the PSC, through endorsement of the Hazard Log and Safety Case Reports for Full Business Case, System Acceptance and Introduction to Service.

 As HIA is updated, management measures will ensure that the Hazard Log, Safety Case and other dependent activities are also updated.